MillionIntegrals/image-data-encode/README.md

 the data to.
 Algorithm options must be the same as in the encoding step.
 Decoded data will be saved to the outfile path.

-Block size specified must be a power of two.

 ### How does it work

-When I have some time, I'll write an explaination how the algorithm works.
+When I have some time, I'll write an explaination about how the algorithm works.
 Feel free to contact me if you'd be interested in seeing it.

 # Example